-- Department for Environment, Food & Rural Affairs, Environment Agency, Department for Communities and Local Government, Department of Energy & Climate Change, HM Treasury, Government Office for Science, Rory Stewart MP OBE, The Rt Hon Elizabeth Truss MP, and The Rt Hon Oliver Letwin MP
+- Department for Environment, Food & Rural Affairs, Environment Agency, Department for Communities and Local Government, Department of Energy & Climate Change, HM Treasury Government Office for Science, Rory Stewart OBE, The Rt Hon Elizabeth Truss, and The Rt Hon Oliver Letwin

 - Part of:

 - Flooding and coastal change and Winter flooding 2015 to 2016: community support

 - 13 December 2015

 Environment Secretary announces work to identify additional flood protection measures in Cumbria

 This news item is not being updated.
 Read Winter flooding 2015: community support for current information.

 Work to identify additional flood protection measures for Cumbrian communities affected by extreme weather events like the record rainfall seen last weekend was announced by Environment Secretary Elizabeth Truss today.

 The new Cumbrian Floods Partnership group will consider what improvements to flood defences in the region may be needed, look at upstream options for slowing key rivers to reduce the intensity of water flows at peak times and build stronger links between local residents, community groups and flood defence planning.

 The group, who will publish a Cumbria Action Plan next summer, will be chaired by Floods Minister Rory Stewart and made up of local authorities, the Environment Agency and community flood defence groups.